sharmacodes13/Quiz-app/README.md

 # React Quiz App

-A modern quiz application built with React, TypeScript, and Tailwind CSS.
+A modern quiz application built with React and Tailwind CSS.

 ## Features